LARGE BOX AC50s - SOLID STATE RECTIFIED

 Serial number 4114 - currently in the UK

-Serial number 4131 - currently in the USA
+Serial number 4131 - currently in the UK

-No brimistor.
-The amp is certainly Triumph made.
+NO BRIMISTOR.
+The amp is Triumph made.
 Pot codes "AM" and "BM" = Jan. and Feb.
 1965.
-Is the box earlier?
+Possibly an early box.
 Note the white warning plaque; the absence of a mains socket on the back panel; and the position of the serial number plate over to the right.
 For a similar older box with a Triumph-made AC50, see below, serial number 4918.

 Serial number 42xx - currently in Europe